Teaching Strategies to Support Students with Disabilities and Difficulties

 - Overview of Autism Spectrum Disorder, Severe Language Disorder, Intellectual Disability, Specific Learning Disorder, and ADHD

 - Differentiation strategies – practical approaches to supporting students in the classroom

-There are no prerequisites for this course, however the course is most relevant for all school teachers from Foundation to Year 12.
+There are no prerequisites for this program, however, it is most relevant for all school teachers from Foundation to Year 12.

-This workshop can contribute to the special needs professional development requirements for VIT registration.
+This program can contribute to the special needs professional development requirements for VIT registration.